sealerio/sealer/CONTRIBUTING.md

 Since we collaborate project Sealer in a distributed way, we appreciate **WELL-WRITTEN**, **DETAILED**, **EXPLICIT** issue reports.
 To make the communication more efficient, we wish everyone could search if your issue is an existing one in the searching list.
 If you find it existing, please add your details in comments under the existing issue instead of opening a brand new one.

-To make the issue details as standard as possible, we setup an [ISSUE TEMPLATE](./.github/ISSUE_TEMPLATE) for issue reporters.
+To make the issue details as standard as possible, we set up an [ISSUE TEMPLATE](./.github/ISSUE_TEMPLATE) for issue reporters.
 You can find three kinds of issue templates there: question, bug report and feature request.
 Please **BE SURE** to follow the instructions to fill fields in template.

-There are lot of cases when you could open an issue:
+There are a lot of cases when you could open an issue:

 * bug report
 * feature request